Fastelavn pastry

 Århusgade 48, 2100 København Ø

-This year it´s the Swedish inspired Semla fastelavnsbolle you can enjoy at Juno the Bakery.
+This year at Juno the Bakery you can try three different versions.
+Two are made with a caramelized brioche filled with either rich vanilla custard, chocolate ganache and whipped vanilla cream or creamy marzipan and blackcurrants and topped with more lightly scented lavender marinated blackcurrants and the softest whipped vanilla cream.
+They will also be making the Swedish-inspired Semla fastelavnsbolle.
 The cardamom brioche forms the base together with rich almond marzipan, Polynesian vanilla syrup and bitter almond.
 The fastelavnsbolle from Juno the Bakery is topped with roasted almonds and a generous amount of lightly whipped cream.

 Andersen bakery fastelavnsbolle pastry